Post by scrapperbug2002 on Oct 6, 2010 11:26:14 GMT -5

 Lantern: The lantern is fairly realistic looking and is definitely the highlight of the set.
 At about 3 ½ inches tall, it’s a fairly substantial piece.
 However, it doesn’t appear too large next to the dolls and can be held with a little work.
 Like the description mentions, the lantern really works and takes 3 AG13/LR44 batteries.

 I can envision numerous play, photo story, and display scenarios that could include this piece.
 It also seems like the lantern can double as a nightstand lamp.
 One feature that I especially like about the lantern is that the handle can be secured to the top of the lantern.
 It makes easier to store and is nice detail.

 Bandanna-print sit-upon: The 5 x 5 inch bandanna-print sit-upon has quite a cute print and is a decent alternative to the larger, more expensive camp chairs.
 It’s kind of crunchy, but that seems fairly typical for outdoor cushions.
 I especially like that it can easily be squished into a doll backpack with some other doll accessories.
 Also, it’s nice that sit-upon can double as a pillow, since they haven’t been included with all the past sleeping bags.
 It would have been really great if they would’ve included a second sit-upon, since camping is often a social activity.

-The joke book is kind of cute in a cheesy way and I can see my daughter reading us the ghostly jokes.
+The calling card book is kind of cute in a cheesy way and I can see my daughter reading us the ghostly calling cards.
 How else do you find out what kind of music ghosts dance to or what they play at recess?